Hillary Clinton, uranium, and a Russian spy ring

 Redacted evidence that the FBI submitted to a federal court shows that Russia’s External Intelligence Service (SVR), the former KGB First Chief Directorate, targeted Clinton in 2008 and tried to burrow into her inner circle the next year when she was secretary of state.
 (Press reports often confuse Russia’s main internal security entity, the Federal Security Service, or FSB, with the SVR.)

 It’s natural that a Russian spy ring might target the Secretary of State regardless of who held that position.
-Thus, Team Hillary’s false denial that the spies targeted her seem like a case of “the lady” protesting too much.
+Thus, Team Hillary’s false denial that the spies targeted her seems like a case of “the lady” protesting too much.

 Indeed, Waller reports an extraordinary level of targeting aimed at Hillary Clinton, considered an easy mark due to her “blind ambition” and “insatiable desire for cash to enrich her family, friends, and political machine.”: